 Do I have hernia?

 An abdominal hernia is simply a hole in the abdominal wall muscle through which something can protrude.
 The hole itself is rarely painful.
-(See ‘What is a hernia’)
+So you will only have discomfort when the swelling protrudes.
+As soon as the swelling goes back -reduces – the discomfort should disappear.

 When something protrudes through the hole – usually intestine or the fat around the intestine – you will see or feel a swelling under the skin.
 There is sometimes, but not always, some discomfort as well – but it is not excruciating pain.